UpFault/EnhancedNodes/README.md

 ## Installation

-To install this plugin click on the releases tab on the right, and click on EnhancedNodes-{VERSION}.jar, then place this into your Minecraft Servers plugin folder, ensure you also have the latest version of NBTAPI installed(https://www.spigotmc.org/resources/nbt-api.7939/)
+To install this plugin, visit the [releases tab](https://github.com/EnhancedNodes/releases) and download the EnhancedNodes-{VERSION}.jar.
+Place this file in your Minecraft server's plugin folder.
+Ensure you have the latest version of [NBTAPI](https://www.spigotmc.org/resources/nbt-api.7939/) installed.

 ## Usage

-Explain how users can use the plugin and its various functionalities.
+Describe how users can benefit from the plugin and utilize its functionalities in the game.

 ## Configuration

-Currently there are no customization's for this, I have plans on adding a translation file so you can update the messages in the plugin to be language specific.
+At present, there are no customizable settings.
+Future plans include adding a translation file for language-specific message updates.

 ## Commands

-There is only one command for this plugin /enhancednodes : /en

-/enhancednodes help - Display's command information.
+- `/enhancednodes help` - Displays command information.
-/enhancednodes info - Display's information about the plugin.
+- `/enhancednodes info` - Displays information about the plugin.
-/enhancednodes panel - Display's the admin panel.
+- `/enhancednodes panel` - Displays the admin panel.

 ## Permissions

-enhancednodes.admin is needed to use the /enhancednodes command, this is because the command only has features related to owner/admin powers.
-You will need to have a permissions plugin installed unless your staff have operator, plugins like PEX(PermissionEX) or LuckPerms work with this plugin.
+`enhancednodes.admin` - Required for using the `/enhancednodes` command.
+Intended for owner/admin powers.
+A permissions plugin like PEX or LuckPerms is needed unless staff have operator status.

 ## Credits

-tr7zw - NBT API (Without this API I wouldn't have been able to make this project happen as fast as it did)
+- **tr7zw** - NBT API (Critical for swift project development)

 ## Issues

-If you find any issues create a report in the issues tab with this format.
+Report any issues in the following format:

-Bug:

-How to recreate:

-Logs:

-Video Link(Optional):
+- **Bug:**
+- **How to recreate:**
+- **Logs:**
+- **Video Link (Optional):**

 ## License